 Paperbark Trail – This easy 15-minute walk on stepping stones and boardwalks through towering paperbark trees, vines, ferns and butterflies is straight out of a fairy-tale.
 Opposite the entry to Springs Beach.

-Red Rock Walk – This 6 km return walk starts from Springs Beach and takes 3-4 hours return.
-This is one of the prettiest coastal walks we have done.
-Deserted sandy beaches, with ours being the only footprints, blue oceans, bays and rock pools surrounded by rocky headlands and views of the Pacific Ocean.
+Red Rock Walk – A 6 km return walk that starts from Springs Beach and takes 3-4 hours to return.
+Deserted sandy beaches, with ours being the only footprints, blue oceans, bays and rock pools rocky headlands and views of the Pacific Ocean make this a pretty walk.
 Take plenty of water and perhaps even a picnic lunch.
 Turtles nest along the sand dunes here during turtle season.

 Agnes Water to 1770 – A 6 km walking and bicycle track that follows Captain Cook Drive and connects Agnes Water and 1770.